 What assurance standard applies to Belgian CSRD engagements?

 The IBR/IRE’s draft professional standard requires the application of ISAE 3000 (Revised) as the primary engagement standard, with ISAE 3400 referenced for forward-looking sustainability information.
-Belgian-specific provisions cover engagement letters, assurance reports, and the réviseur’s role vis-à-vis the works council.
+Belgian-specific provisions cover engagement letters, assurance reports, the commissaire’s statutory audit interaction, and the réviseur’s role vis-à-vis the works council.

 Can Belgian companies in the value chain be required to provide sustainability data?